Skip to Main Content

 The morgue is conveniently located and a short walk (<10 minutes) from Surgical Pathology and is in proximity to many pathology faculty offices and other departmental conference rooms.
 Adjacent to the morgue is a readily accessible resident room with microscopes and workstations for the residents rotating on the service.

 The Yale Autopsy Service is composed of a team of faculty, pathologists’ assistants, and autopsy technicians that work together with the resident to carry out all aspects of the autopsy.
 The autopsy rotation allows residents to form a complete picture of the patient and disease process through careful chart review, evisceration and examination of organs grossly and microscopically, ultimately generating an integrated report and final autopsy diagnosis.
-A total of approximately 14 weeks of autopsy service is completed during PGY-1 and PGY-2.
-PGY-4 AP/CP residents rotate on the autopsy senior service with a leadership role, supervising and mentoring the PGY-1 and PGY-2 residents in all aspects of the autopsy.
+A total of approximately 10 weeks of autopsy service is completed throughout the program with most rotations completed during PGY-1.
+Residents in their senior years of training have graduated responsibilities as consultants and supervisors for junior residents on the service.

 What is the surgical pathology schedule?